-It’s Valentine’s Day, and I realized I never really shared the full story about my time in Prague with Andy.
+It’s Valentine’s Day, and I realized I never really shared the full story about my 3 days in Prague with Andy.
 In case you don’t know how Andy and I met, you can read about our twitter love story here.
 Prague was a city I wanted to visit for a few years, and I booked myself a trip there over Thanksgiving weekend a few years ago, before Andy and I ever knew each other.
 When that weekend finally arrived, I was a ball of nerves and excitement because it wasn’t just a trip to Prague.
 It was the beginning of something great, and I knew it, even if I didn’t have a clue what was coming next.

 I spent a day in London in order to avoid an annoying layover in a boring airport, and I arrived at my hotel in Prague around 10PM.
 Andy was on a night train set to arrive in the morning.
 I think being awake for a day and a half was the only reason I got any sleep at all that night.